 Teacher Travel Grants will provide K-12 art teachers with $5,000 in funds for travel that will ultimately enrich their classroom curriculum.
 By encouraging teachers to explore and share art experiences with their students, these grants will help create the audiences that our museums and arts organizations need to thrive.
 The opportunity is open to all Miami-Dade art teachers, grades K-12.
 A panel of arts leaders and educators will select the recipients.

 The Michael Richards Award

 The Michael Richards Award is a nomination based award, given to a Miami-Dade artist who has created a recognized body of original, high-quality works of art over a sustained period of time and who, through their practice, is achieving the highest levels of professional distinction in visual arts.
 This artist is someone who has established and sustained their practice in Miami and has given back to the community throughout their career in a variety of ways.
-The award will support the selected artist’s practice and creative growth through a stipend of $75,000 over a two-year period, and the opportunity to be commissioned by Oolite Arts in collaboration with The Bass, to create a work to be exhibited at the museum.
+The award will support the selected artist’s practice and creative growth through a stipend of $75,000 over a two-year period.

 Michael Richards (1963 – 2001), to whom this award pays tribute, was an incisive, provocative, and poetic artist whose body of work primarily addresses racial inequity and social injustice.
 Richards, an Oolite Arts alum, passed away tragically in his art studio in the World Trade Center during the terrorist attacks on Sept.
 11, 2001.
 A jury of national and local curators and experts will both nominate candidates and select the award winner.